In This Article

 # output: x is not 1 or 2

-Note: As the chain of ternary operator becomes longer and more complex, it can become harder to read and understand.
+Note: As the chain of the ternary operator becomes longer and more complex, it can become harder to read and understand.
 It is generally recommended to use multiple if-else statements in cases where the conditions are complex or multiple conditions are to be checked.

 Nested if else in python

 In Python, it is possible to write nested if-else statements, where one or more if-else statements are placed inside another if-else statement.
-This allows for more complex decision-making, where multiple conditions are evaluated in succession.
-The basic syntax for a nested if-else statement is as follows:

 if condition_1: